This interesting question about author platform comes from Diana:

 Importance of Author Platform Depends on What You Write

-Now, “platform” is one of those buzzwords that you hear on blogs and message boards and at conferences.
-First and foremost, it’s much more important for non-fiction writers.
+Now, “author platform” is one of those buzzwords that you hear on blogs and message boards and at conferences.
+First and foremost, it’s much more important for nonfiction writers.
 That is a fact.
-When you put together a non-fiction book proposal, the publisher really wants to know how many people you can reach and sell books to.
+When you put together a nonfiction book proposal, the publisher really wants to know how many people you can reach and sell books to.
 That’s a crucial concern for them at acquisitions.
 Professionals with big networks, popular bloggers, experts with connections, people who have caught the media spotlight…those are the types of people who can impress editors with the promise of big NF sales.

 Let me repeat: Fiction lives and dies by the manuscript itself, unless you’re famous.
 And you would know if you were famous (hint: you wouldn’t be reading this blog because you’d already have five different types of agents).

-A lot of my (unpopular) thoughts on developing platform for fiction writers can be found addressed in this previous post.
+A lot of my (unpopular) thoughts on developing author platform for fiction writers can be found addressed in this previous post about creating a writer blog.
 I stick by what I said.
-Just like a query letter does not have the power to make or break you as a fiction writer (query letter writing and manuscript writing are two different things), a fiction writer’s huge platform does not have the power to land you a book deal if your book is horrible, nor does a lacking platform get in the way of an acquisition if the book is brilliant.
+Just like a query letter does not have the power to make or break you as a fiction writer (query letter writing and manuscript writing are two different things), a fiction writer’s huge author platform does not have the power to land you a book deal if your book is horrible, nor does a lacking platform get in the way of an acquisition if the book is brilliant.
 (Unless, again, you’re Snooki.)

 People love their blogging and their Tweeting and the communities of unpublished writers that they’ve created online.
 I’m not trying to take that away from you.
-But realize that a platform without something to sell is not something you really need to be worried about at this point.
+But realize that an online platform for writers without something to sell is not something you really need to be worried about at this point.
 I’m all about writers getting themselves out there and starting to participate in the world, build buzz, etc., but that’s not what I’m selling when I sell your fiction.
-If platform is stressing you out, go back to focusing on the writing.
+If author platform is stressing you out, go back to focusing on the writing.